Best weight gain supplements for hardgainers: mass gainers, creatine, protein, carb powders. Evidence-based supplement stack for lean muscle gain.

 What's the best mass gainer for hardgainers?

-Optimum Nutrition Serious Mass is the most evidence-backed choice.
+Optimum Nutrition Serious Mass is the most evidence-backed choice for hardgainers.
 At 1,250 calories and 50g protein per serving, it provides a true caloric surplus without excessive fillers.
-MuscleMeds Carb Up is a strong alternative with better macros (balanced carbs/protein).
-Look for 1,000+ calorie gainers with 50g+ protein.
-Avoid mass gainers with <30g protein—they're just sugar.
+MuscleMeds Carb Up is a strong alternative with better macros (50g carbs, 25g protein, minimal fat).
+Look for 1,000+ calorie gainers with 50g+ protein, not 10g.

 Do testosterone boosters actually work for weight gain?

 No. Most natural testosterone boosters (tribulus, fenugreek, d-aspartic acid) show minimal to no effect on testosterone or muscle gain in men with normal baseline levels.
-Meta-analyses consistently show no benefit.
-Real testosterone increase comes from progressive training, adequate sleep (7-9 hours), and consistent surplus eating.
+They're rarely studied and rarely replicate results.
+Save your money.
+Real testosterone increase comes from progressive training, sleep, and consistent surplus eating.
 Focus on fundamentals first.

 Is creatine necessary for weight gain?

 Not strictly necessary, but highly recommended.
-Creatine monohydrate is the most studied supplement with 100+ positive studies showing 1-2kg lean mass gain over 8-12 weeks combined with training.
-It works by increasing ATP availability during training, enabling higher volume and strength.
-Cost is negligible (~$10/month).
-It's particularly valuable for men with low baseline creatine (vegetarians).
+Creatine monohydrate is the most studied supplement with 100+ positive studies showing 1-2kg lean mass gain and strength increases.
+It works by increasing ATP availability during training, enabling higher volume.
+Cost is negligible.
+Men with low baseline creatine (vegetarians) benefit most.

 How many calories do I need to gain weight as a hardgainer?

 Start with maintenance calories + 300-500.
 Calculate maintenance as body weight (lbs) x 16-18, then add 300-500 calories daily.
-At this surplus, expect 0.5-1lb weight gain per week.
-If gaining slower after 2-3 weeks, add another 200 calories.
-Most hardgainers underestimate their actual food intake—use a tracking app for one week to verify.
+At this surplus, expect 0.5-1lb weight gain per week with progressive training.
+If gaining slower, add another 200 calories.
+Most hardgainers underestimate their actual food intake—use a food tracking app for one week.

 What supplements don't work for weight gain?

-Appetite stimulants (mostly ineffective), testosterone boosters (no evidence in normal men), fat burners (counterproductive for bulking), BCAAs (inferior to whey protein), and most pre-workout drinks (caffeine only, minimal anabolic effect).
-Don't waste money.
-Focus on caloric surplus, adequate protein, progressive training, and creatine.
-That's 95% of the equation.
+Appetite stimulants (mostly ineffective), testosterone boosters (no evidence in normal men), fat burners (counterproductive for bulking), most pre-workout drinks (caffeine only, minimal anabolic effect), and branched-chain amino acids (inferior to whey protein).
+Don't waste money on these.
+Focus on caloric surplus, protein, and creatine.